8 Key Symptoms of Cervical Cancer

 The small skin alterations are not only unsightly, but they tend to spread very easily.

-When the discharge is watery or with an unusual texture or odor, it’s more likely to be related to cervical cancer.
+When the discharge is watery or with an unusual texture or odor, it’s more likely to be one of the symptoms of cervical cancer.

 This is because changes in the cellular activity in the walls of your cervix can cause unusual secretions.